Master of Science

 This event is mandatory and part of the program's requirements for graduation.

-What is the master's project?
+What is the Master's project?

 One of the benefits of completing your degree at CSUF is that the program integrates components of the final research project in each graduate course.
 Each semester you will work on your research project, collect related literature for your literature review, and focus on your research ideas.
 This allows you time to consider your research and the focus of your digital instructional project ideas.
 Faculty guide you through your research agenda and you will find that you are prepared to complete your research and design your digital instructional project.